 - Cold pitching is how most newbie writers build the foundation of their businesses and get their names out there.
 It involves finding prospective clients who might be interested in hiring your services, writing personalized emails, sending and following up on them.
 Many freelance writers use cold pitching to build relationships as well.

-- Guest posting on authoritative publications is how most writers continue growing their portfolio and building social proof.
+- Guest posting on authoritative publications is how most freelancers continue growing their writing portfolio and building social proof.
 If you manage to get an article published on a website where business owners from your target audience hang out, then they might end up getting in touch with you — especially if they like your article.

 3. Time management and organizational skills – Managing time across writing, building your reputation, communicating with multiple clients, taking care of your business accounting, filing taxes, and a bunch of other administrative tasks — that’s the life of a normal freelance writer.